Lightning-Universe/lightning-flash/docs/source/general/finetuning.rst

 * `no_freeze`: Don't freeze anything.
 * `freeze`: Freeze the backbone parameters when training starts.
 * `freeze_unfreeze`: Freeze the backbone parameters when training starts and unfreeze the backbone when reaching `unfreeze_epoch`.
-* `unfreeze_milestones`: Freeze the backbone parameters when training starts and unfreeze the end backbone when reaching first milestones and begining when reaching second one.
+* `unfreeze_milestones`: Freeze the backbone parameters when training starts and unfreeze the laster layers of backbone when reaching first milestones and the remaining layers when reaching second one.

-Use the builts-in Finetuning Strategy Callback.
+Use the built-in Finetuning Strategy Callbacks.

 .. code-block:: python